William W. Mercer: Career

 From 1994 to April 2001, Mercer served as an assistant United States attorney for the District of Montana.
 On April 20, 2001, he was nominated by President George W. Bush to serve as the United States attorney for the District of Montana.

 While remaining as the U.S. attorney, Mercer served as principal associate deputy attorney general in the United States Department of Justice from 2005 to 2006.
-He later served as the acting United States Associate Attorney General starting in 2006, though resigned on June 22, 2007, in light of the controversial dismissal of U.S. attorneys by the Bush administration.
-While some have alleged that Mercer was involved in the dismissal, there is no evidence that he was involved.
+He later served as the acting United States Associate Attorney General starting in 2006, though resigned on June 22, 2007, in light of the 2006 dismissal of U.S. attorneys by the Bush administration.

 During his tenure as U.S. attorney, he helped create Project Safe Childhood, a Department of Justice initiative which actively combats technology-facilitated child sexual exploitation and child pornography.
 The project continues to coordinate with local, state, tribal, and non-governmental agencies and organizations to protect the safety and well-being of American children.

 In 2010, Mercer joined the law firm of Holland and Hart as of counsel in Billings and became a partner in 2014.
 He focused on regulatory law, environmental law, and white collar criminal defense and often represented clients being investigated or prosecuted by government agencies.

 Electoral and legislative history

 Mercer first announced his candidacy to the Montana House of Representatives in 2018 to succeed fellow Republican Don Jones, who did not seek reelection.
-He won the 2018 General Election with 59.2% of the vote.
+He won the 2018 general election with 59.2% of the vote.
 In 2020, he successfully won his reelection bid, receiving 67.7% of the vote in the general election.
 He was elected a third term in 2022.
-He was reelected to a fourth term in 2024.
+He was reelected to a fourth term in 2024 to represent the 52nd district.

 In the Montana House of Representatives, Mercer chaired the House Judicial Committee, Law Enforcement and Justice Committee, and served as a member on the House Appropriations Committee.

+Mercer resigned from the Montana House on November 10, 2025, after being confirmed as a federal judge.